DerTimonius/DerTimonius/README.md

-# Hi there, I'm Timon 👋
+# Hi there 👋

-Welcome to my GitHub Portfolio!
-I'm a Full Stack Developer based in Kapfenberg, Austria.
+I'm Timon, a Full Stack Developer based in Kapfenberg, Austria.

 ### Quick facts

 - :mortar_board: I'm a graduate of the [UpLeveled](https://upleveled.io) Full Stack Web Development Bootcamp.
-- :computer: Always trying to learn new things, currently learning more about **Python/Data Science**.
+- :computer: Always trying to learn new things, currently learning **Rust**.
+Follow my journey on [my learning blog](https://dertimonius.dev) 🙌
 - 📋 Contributed to Open Source!
 - :camera: My biggest passion outside programming is photography (gear acquisition syndrom is real, y'all!)
 - 💬 Ask me about astrophysics.
 I know way too much about it for someone who didn't study it.